SefionITServices/clearPanel/docs/WEB-SERVER.md

-# Web Server Setup on AlmaLinux (Nginx vs Apache)
+﻿# Web Server Setup on AlmaLinux (Nginx vs Apache)

-This guide helps you choose and set up a web server on AlmaLinux for hPanel.
-It includes complete commands, configs, SSL, PHP-FPM, and reverse proxy to the hPanel backend (port 3334).
+This guide helps you choose and set up a web server on AlmaLinux for clearPanel.
+It includes complete commands, configs, SSL, PHP-FPM, and reverse proxy to the clearPanel backend (port 3334).

 ## Recommendation in short
 - Use Nginx as the default.
-It’s fast, memory‑efficient, and pairs well with Node/Nest (hPanel backend).
+Itâ€™s fast, memoryâ€‘efficient, and pairs well with Node/Nest (clearPanel backend).
 - Use Apache only if you need heavy .htaccess usage or per-directory overrides for many legacy PHP apps.
-- Hybrid is possible: Nginx in front, Apache behind (for .htaccess) – advanced setup.
+- Hybrid is possible: Nginx in front, Apache behind (for .htaccess) â€“ advanced setup.

-hPanel currently automates Nginx vhosts.
+clearPanel currently automates Nginx vhosts.
 Apache works, but automation is manual unless extended.

 ---